-Aside from accommodation, the other main cost you should consider in your Balkans travel budget is transportation.
-If you have one thing to keep in mind when you’re planning your trip to the Balkans, it’s that buses are king.
-So much so that most train lines in the region are only used for commercial purposes.
+Aside from accommodation, one of the significant costs you should consider in your Balkans travel budget is transportation.
+If you have one thing to keep in mind when you’re planning your trip to the Balkans, it’s that buses are king and the train network in most countries is painfully slow or not well-developed.
 This is all well and good, however, because travelling by bus is not only faster, it is also often cheaper than train travel.

 It will probably come as no surprise that the Balkans are also an affordable place to eat, and it is perfectly easy to sample the local Balkan cuisine with minimal damage to your wallet.
 Trying the local food and drink is one of the best ways to get to know a foreign culture and it should be very easy to work this into a Balkans travel budget.